Documenting the Legacy of Willie O’Ree, the NHL’s First Black Player

 Bryant McBride ’88, P’20 has learned a lot from National Hockey League (NHL) player Willie O’Ree—the first black player in the NHL—and he’s passing on some of those lessons in Willie, the new feature-length documentary that he produced.

-The film, which tells the true story of O’Ree overcoming racial barriers and providing a pathway for future athletes of color to thrive in their respective sports, was recently screened for Trinity College student-athletes on campus at Cinestudio and will have its television premiere on ESPN2 on February 17.
+The film, which tells the true story of O’Ree overcoming racial barriers and providing a pathway for future athletes of color to thrive in their respective sports, was recently screened for Trinity College student-athletes on campus at Cinestudio and had its television premiere on ESPN2 on February 17, 2020.

 Entrepreneur and businessman McBride produced Willie with director and co-producer Laurence Mathieu-Leger in 2019, shooting and editing the film in nine months.
 It covers the professional ice hockey career of O’Ree from 1957 to 1979, as well as his lifetime of accomplishments and his induction into the NHL Hall of Fame in 2018.
 O’Ree’s dedication to overcoming barriers goes beyond his time as a professional player; since 1988, he has served as the diversity ambassador for the NHL.
 O’Ree’s life story has inspired numerous athletes and he is often thought of as “hockey’s Jackie Robinson.”
 McBride said, “We did our best to make more than a typical sports film—it’s a social impact film.”